-This circuit is connected to a doorbell system that works with direct current (DC) as shown in the diagram, where the sound signal is a buzzer.
+The circuit is connected to a doorbell system that works with direct current (DC) as shown in the diagram, where the actual sound signal is a buzzer.
 The circuit is not connected to the common alternating current (AC) doorbell system normally found in houses.

 When the oscillator is running, IC1a output goes from high to low continuously for a time that depends on the values of R2 and C2.
 The IC1a output signal is sent to the two inputs of each of the gates IC1C and IC1D, which are wire as a two-input NAND gate.